Search Results 1-10 of 18491 for Osteoarthritis

 Osteoarthritis (OA) is a highly prevalent, incurable disease that carries a massive disease burden for patients and society.
 Affecting more than 32.5 ...

-Osteoarthritis is the most common form of arthritis, affecting millions of people worldwide.
-It occurs when the protective cartilage on the ends of your ...
+Osteoarthritis is the most common type of arthritis.
+When you have osteoarthritis, the slick cartilage that covers the ends of your bones and helps joints ...

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.